Medically reviewed by Drugs.com. Last updated on Jul 11, 2020.

 Solution or pledget: Avoid contact with eyes, mouth or other mucous membranes; solution/pledget contains an alcohol base and if inadvertent contact with mucous membranes occurs, rinse with liberal amounts of water.
 Remove pledget from foil immediately before use; discard after single use.
 May use more than one pledget for each application to cover area.

 Cream: Store at room temperature.
+Protect from freezing.

 Foam: Store at room temperature of 20°C to 25°C (68°F to 77°F).
 Avoid fire, flame, or smoking during or immediately following application.